- rest (n.1)

 - rest (v.1)

 - "repose, cease from action," Old English ræstan, restan "take repose by lying down; lie in death or in the grave; cease from motion, work, or performance; be without motion; be undisturbed, be free from what disquiets; stand or lie as upon a support or basis," from root of rest (n.1).
 Transitive senses "give repose to; lay or place, as on a support or basis" are from early 13c.
 Meaning "cease from, have intermission" is late 14c., also "rely on for support."
 Related: Rested; resting.
-Common Germanic, cf. Old Frisian resta, Dutch rusten, Old High German raston, German rasten, Swedish rasta, Danish raste "to rest."
+Common Germanic, with cognates in Old Frisian resta, Dutch rusten, Old High German raston, German rasten, Swedish rasta, Danish raste "to rest."
 Resting place is from mid-14c.